ANTI-BRIBERY AND CORRUPTION POLICY

-6.1.1 Conflict of interest may arise in situations where Personnel engage in business or other activities outside the Company or have personal interests, whether it benefits themselves or their closely related person(s), i.e. relatives or close associates, which competes or conflicts with the interests of the Company.
+6.1.1 Conflict of interest may arise in situations where Personnel engages in business or other activities outside the Company or have personal interests, whether it benefits themselves or their closely related person(s), i.e. relatives or close associates, which compete or conflict with the interests of the Company.

-6.1.2 Employees must obtain written approval of their respective heads of companies before undertaking activities which may give rise to conflict of interest.
+6.1.2 Employees must obtain written approval of their respective heads of companies before undertaking activities that may give rise to a conflict of interest.

 6.1.3 All Personnel shall declare their conflict of interest, both on a scheduled basis, and ad hoc as soon as they arise.